Happy Friday, Ladies!

 Having a rolling rack for this exercise makes it easier to stay organized.
 I use mine for the “keeper” pile.

 Next, take your Pinterest board or other inspiration pictures into your closet.

 While you’re in your closet, ask yourself these questions and try to come up with an answer:

 Is your current wardrobe reflective of the style you love?

 If not, what is your motivation for making purchases?
 (Sale price, impulse, need, etc.)

 What do you have more of, basics or trends?

-For example, my Pinterest board is mostly neutral and solid colors, yet I had at least a dozen printed blouses and tops hanging in my closet when I first did this.
-There was nothing wrong with them, except I wouldn’t say I like many patterns, and I certainly wasn’t wearing them.
+For example, my Pinterest board is primarily neutral and solid colors, yet I had at least a dozen printed blouses and tops hanging in my closet when I first did this.
+There was nothing wrong with them, except I wouldn’t say I like many patterns, and I wasn’t wearing them.

 So why do I keep buying them?
 In my case, I needed variety.
 I was also using Stitch Fix and saved many pieces they sent because they were okay and fit.